-From the perspective of a company like Google or from a venture capitalist’s point of view, a startup is a company that was formed within the last 4 or 5 years and has grown to 20 – and sometimes as many as 50 employees.
-I guess that is understandable, since a true startup wouldn’t register on their radar.
+From the perspective of a company like Google or from a venture capitalist’s point of view, a startup is a company that was formed within the last 4 or 5 years and has grown to 20 – and sometimes as many as 100 or more employees.
+They are looking for “growth companies”.

-In British Columbia where we all hang out, BC Stats publishes a study called ‘Small Business Profile‘.
+In British Columbia BC STATS publishes a study called ‘Small Business Profile‘.
 Every year the studies show that only around 5% of companies have more than 20 employees.
 In fact companies with 50 or more employees are considered large companies (in BC at least) – which might seem to turn conventional wisdom on it’s head.

 The statistics for Canada aren’t that different than those for BC.
 The only differences are in the relative contributions of small business, large business and the public sector to total employment.